mbrosowicz/dm-star-wars-test/README.md

 # Delivery Much Star Wars Test

+## Description

+This is a Vue application which contains a lot of info about my favorite movie series, Star Wars.
+The app was completely made by me for an job opportunity.

+You may notice some extra modules that weren't fully used, but I chose to leave them there in the hope of further expanding this project to a wiki or something like that.

 ## Project setup

 Here all you need to do is install the project dependencies, then you're good to go!